robhendrik/FockStateCircuit/README.md

                 GHZ simulation with FockStateCircuit.ipynb
                 Quantum Teleportation with FockStateCircuit.ipynb

-    * Pydoc documentation generated from the docstrings in the modules You can also check https://armchairquantumphysicist.com/ where a number of applications are covered in blogposts
+You can also check https://armchairquantumphysicist.com/ where a number of applications are covered in blogposts

 ## Version history